Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 - Trauma and Crisis Intervention

-If you choose to pursue this degree online, you will take courses in real-time in the virtual live classrooms.
+If you choose to pursue this degree online, you will take courses in real-time in virtual live classrooms.
 These classes typically meet in the evenings to ensure flexibility.

 If you’re interested in applying for this mental health graduate program, you need a bachelor’s degree from a regionally accredited institution and a minimum 3.0 GPA.
 If you don’t meet these requirements, you still may be admitted on a provisional status.
 Also required are: